-Holder - The commercial or Government institution that currently holds the promissory note for the qualifying educational loan (e.g., Sallie Mae, PHEAA, etc.)
+Lender - The commercial or Government institution that initially made the qualifying educational loan (e.g., Department of Education).
+As used in this Guidance, the term "lender" also includes "holder," which is the commercial or Government institution that currently holds the promissory note for the qualifying educational loan (e.g., Sallie Mae, PHEAA, etc.)